rebeccaebarnes/sql_analysis/README.md

 </p>

 ## Setup
-The files `sql_secrets_example.py` and `sql_config_example.py` provide examples of how the SQLAlchemy engines can be configured.
-These files should be customized for personal use, and the variable `DB_ENG` in `sql_analysis.py` modified to retrieve the engines.
+The files `sql_secrets.py` and `sql_config.py` provide examples of how the SQLAlchemy engines can be configured.
+These files should be customized for personal use.

 ## Dependencies
 This module utilizes: